 It’s tempting to try to put as much laundry in your washing machine as possible, to get it done faster.
 However, cramming your washing machine full of clothes means they won’t get as clean.

-When clothes are packed together, water and detergent can’t get between everything as well as it should.
-This means that some parts of your clothes aren’t getting totally clean.
+When clothes in the washing machine are packed together, water and detergent can’t get between everything as well as it should.
+This means that mold and mildew may hide in the clothes and not get washed away!

 Washing in smaller loads allows clothing to agitate freely, so they’re cleaner and odor-free.